 Managing VMware GemFire describes how to plan and implement tasks associated with managing, monitoring, and troubleshooting VMware GemFire.

-By default, GemFire uses the JVM heap.
-GemFire also offers an option to store data off heap.
+By default, VMware GemFire uses the JVM heap.
+VMware GemFire also offers an option to store data off heap.
 This section describes how to manage heap and off-heap memory to best support your application.

 Snapshots allow you to save region data and reload it later.
 A typical use case is loading data from one environment into another, such as capturing data from a production system and moving it into a smaller QA or development system.